angulardart/site-angulardart/src/angular/guide/server-communication.md

 ---
 <?code-excerpt path-base="examples/ng/doc/server-communication"?>

-Most frontend applications communicate with backend services using the HTTP protocol.
+Most frontend apps communicate with backend services using the HTTP protocol.
 Dart web apps typically do this using the XMLHttpRequest (XHR) API, using either [HttpRequest][] from the [dart:html][] library